b-dhillon/6protons/notes/to-do.md

 # OOP REFACTOR:
 ## To-do:

-## Finish implementing Camera.createAnimationClips();
-- Should this be in a AnimationClipFactory?
+# Camera:
 - implement translate-circle-oo.ts

+# Model:
+- implement addMeshes on the ModelBuilder
+- decide on if you want client to use a director or just method chaining?

+# Lesson:
+- Create a lesson builder...or even a page builder

 ## Finish writing all methods for Model

 - Write out all the design patterns that will be used.
-  - Builder Pattern?
+  - Builder Pattern
-  - Factory Pattern for AnimationClips
+  - Factory Pattern for AnimationClips?

 - Learn proper best-practices error handling --> Best practices for Try/Catch and when to throw errors.
+- When to throw an error vs. when to throw an exception